ChintaNandiniDevi/onDemandCarWashSystem/README.md

 # onDemandCarWashSystem
-Crud operations in washer  microservice on userInfo
+Crud operations in washer  microservice on washerInfo